- Renew a License

 - three or more moving violations, including violations that resulted in an accident

-- report each incident to the motorcycle school in a timely manner
+- Report each injury to the motorcycle school in a timely manner

-- there must not be more than 12 students on a range during any phase of range instruction
+- There must not be more than 8 students on a range during any phase of range instruction